Prevent Missing Receipts in Expensify

 - The transaction must post within roughly 7 days of the receipt.
 Miss the window and the two live as separate expenses.

-The honest limitation: the Expensify Card only solves spending you actually run through it.
+The honest limitation: the Expensify Card only helps with spending you actually run through it.
 If most of your spend is swipes and card-present transactions, Fix 2 catches the bulk of it.
-But if half your expenses are SaaS subscriptions, cloud bills, and ad platforms billed to a personal card or an ACH pull, the auto-match window never even enters the picture — the Card can't see those charges at all.
-That's the exact gap Fix 4 (Expensent) is built for: email-native invoices that never touch a card swipe.
+But if half your expenses are SaaS subscriptions, cloud bills, and ad platforms billed outside the Expensify Card, card matching may not enter the picture.
+That's the gap Fix 4 (Expensent) is built for: email-native invoices that need to be reviewed and forwarded.
 The two fixes are complementary, not alternatives.

 For a deep dive on pairing the Expensify Card with email workflows, see the full Gmail → Expensify workflow guide.

-5. Fix 3: Verify every email you receive receipts on
+5. Fix 3: Verify each receipt-sending email address

-This is the silent killer.
+This is a common sender-matching issue.
 Expensify identifies your account by the email address you forward from.
-If that address isn't your primary login or a verified secondary contact method, the forward is silently dropped.
-No error email.
-No bounce.
-No entry in your Expenses tab.
+If that address isn't your primary login or a verified secondary contact method, the forward may not route to your account.
 You assume it worked and move on.

 What to do

-- 1.Make a list of every email address you ever receive invoices on: personal Gmail, work Google Workspace, Outlook, the alias you use for freelance billing, the forwarding address on a custom domain.
+- 1.Make a list of each email address where you receive invoices on: personal Gmail, work Google Workspace, Outlook, the alias you use for freelance billing, the forwarding address on a custom domain.

-- 2.In Expensify, go to Settings → Account → Contact Methods and add each one as a secondary contact method.
+- 2.In Expensify, go to Settings → Account → Profile → Contact Methods and add each one as a secondary contact method.

 - 3.Verify each address by clicking the confirmation link Expensify sends.
 Only verified addresses can forward to receipts@expensify.com and have those receipts land on your account.